 The Valley Garden is home to the Dipper which can fly and walk under water.
-In the Formal Garden in spring see the swallows' nests - look out for them flying over the top terrace pool.
+In the Formal Garden in spring see the swallows flying over the top terrace pool.
 Or why not take a seat and listen out for the green woodpecker?
-In summer our formal garden is also a fantastic spot for butterflies.
+In summer our formal garden is also a fantastic spot for bees and butterflies.

 Nelly's Moss Lakes

 Take a walk around the Nelly's Moss lakes.
 Herons have been spotted on the lake, towering over the shallows looking for their prey.
 Make you sure look out for the frogs and toads crossing the road.